 - Toys are the fun part of preparing for your new pet, right?
 But sometimes walking down the toy aisle at your local pet store can feel overwhelming.
 There are endless options to occupy and entertain your new puppy or kitten.
 Sometimes the simple approach is the best approach.

-- Tennis balls, sturdy squeaky toys, and any toy you can hide treats in are wonderful things to have on hand for your new puppy!
+- Tennis balls, chew toys, and any toy you can hide treats in are wonderful things to have on hand for your new puppy!

 Preparing your home for your new pet is exciting and fun.
 Just remember that spending some quality time with your new puppy or kitten can be just as rewarding as any fancy toy or treat.
 You should plan on taking some time to get to know your new pet.
 They’re going to have their own unique personality and way of communicating with you.
-The more time you take to bond at the beginning of your new relationship, the better you’ll be able to understand each other when walking through behavior and house training.
+The more time you take to bond at the beginning of your new relationship, the better you’ll be able to understand each other when walking through behavior, house training, and crate training.

 When you finally bring your new puppy or kitten back to their forever home, keep in mind that the coming days are going to be filled with big changes for both you and your new pet.
 They’re coming to a new place filled with unfamiliar sights, smells, sounds, and strange people.
 Even if you’ve had the time to visit with your new pet before bringing them home, they’ve never lived with you, and that can be a big adjustment for everyone!
 Below are some tips and tricks to make sure bringing your new pet home can be a smooth transition for everyone involved.

-- Set up a safe space for your new puppy or kitten to relax and decompress if they get overwhelmed.
+- Help them feel safe by setting up a space for your new puppy or kitten to relax and decompress if they get overwhelmed.
 Prepare a cozy blanket or bed, some comforting toys, and consider treating the area with calming pheromones for your puppy or kitten to help them feel more relaxed.
 Make sure that this space isn’t around any loud noises or bright lights.

 - Take your new puppy or kitten to meet their veterinarian as soon as you bring them home.
 If you’ve adopted your new pet from a shelter or rescue, they often provide a certain level of veterinary care in-house before adoption.
 But it’s always a good idea for your new pet to be seen by the veterinarian they’ll go to now that you’ve added them to your family.
-At PetWellClinic we offer physical exams to make sure your new pet is healthy, and offer Puppy & Kitten Packages to kickstart their immune system and make sure that you’re ready to go on endless adventures together.
+At PetWellClinic we offer physical exams to make sure your new pet is healthy as well as Puppy & Kitten Packages to kickstart their immune system and make sure that you’re ready to go on endless adventures together.

 We hope this thorough guide to your new puppy or kitten proves to be the start of a wonderful relationship between you and your new four-legged best friend.
 All of us at PetWellClinic wish you and your new pet a wonderful, happy life together!
 We can’t wait to meet your new puppy or kitten.

-Are you planning on bringing home a new pet this holiday season?
-PetWellClinic has multiple locations in East Tennessee that provide convenient, walk-in vet care that’s affordable for you and kind to your pet.
+Are you planning on bringing a new puppy or kitten home this holiday season?
+PetWellClinic has convenient locations and services built with the busy pet owner in mind.
+Walk in today for vet care that’s kind to you and your pet!